Restoring Deleted Apps

 Click Restore App/Space.

 Enter the App ID (confirmed in step 7) in "App ID", and click the Restore button.
+The confirmation dialog is displayed.

 The app is restored, and the message "Restored Successfully" is displayed at the top of the screen when completed.